 Table of Contents

 Easy hikes abound in Rocky Mountain National Park.
 Some trails lead to stunning waterfalls, while others take you to scenic lakes or offer views of mountain peaks.
 Some are even wheelchair-friendly.

 Recommended Reading: Why You Need Adventure Travel Insurance and Our Top Recommendation.

-Here are just a few of our favourite easy hikes in the Rocky Mountain National Park:
+Here are a few of our favourite easy hikes in Rocky Mountain National Park:

-The Adams Falls trail is great if you’re looking for a fairly flat trail with spectacular views.
-It’s great for all skill levels and features a beautiful waterfall as well as lush forests.
-The route is open from June to November and can even be used for horseriding.
+The hiking trail is open from June to November.
 Just keep in mind that it’s a popular hike and gets pretty busy so get there early.